romankolpak/romankolpak.github.io/_posts/2021-10-24-clean-architecture-misunderstands-microservices.md

 We went from having a `TaxiSelector`, `TaxiFinder`, `TaxiDispatcher` to having a single `Rides API` service handling all of those functions.

-## Didn't we just went from microservices to a monolith?
+## Didn't we just go from microservices to a monolith?

 Heck yes, we did!
 We went from a distributed monolith architecture to an actual small monolith, which is the most practical architecture for the system of this complexity and purpose.